usefulalgorithm/usefulalgorithm/README.md

 - _Three of a Perfect Pair_, by King Crimson
 - _Discipline_, by King Crimson
 - _Haram_, by Armand Hammer, The Alchemist
-- _Manger on McNichols_, by Boldy James, Sterling Toles

 </details>